thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **Compliance Scan** - Scan that just goes through a checklist.
 Think PCI DSS scanning.
 - **CDM** - Continuous Diagnostics and Mitigation - Helps US government agencies identify cybersecurity risks.
 - **Compensating Control** - Secondary control that compensates the primary control.
 Ex. you may require a 16 digit password, but if the system doesn't allow for more than 12 digits, a compensating control could be to add 2FA.
+- **Core Impact** - Penetration testing tool.
 - **CPE** - Common Platform Enumeration - scheme that nmap, or any other tool, can use to fingerprint/identify hardware devices, OS version, applications, etc. This is developed by MITRE.
 - **CVE** - Common Vulnerabilities and Exposures.
 Scheme for identifying vulnerabilities.
 This was developed by MITRE and adopted by NIST.
 CVE-YYYY-### (this is how CVEs are identified, YYYY is the year).
 - **CVSS** - Common Vulnerability Scoring System.
 This is a more objective measure at deciding how critical a vulnerability is.
 Scored on 0-10.
 Uses exploit and impact with temporal and environmental factors to determine this score.
+You can use [this](https://www.first.org/cvss/calculator/3.1) to create your CVSS score.
 - **Discovery Scan** - A scan that just inventories what's out there, think nmap.
 Fast, but not in depth.
 - **DLP** - Data Loss Prevention, to prevent data exfiltration.
 - **Diamond Model of Intrusion Analysis** - Describes cyber attacks in the shape of a diamond with four parts: Adversary, Infrastructure, Capability, Target.